FelixLeHub/Felix-s-Portfolio/README.md

 **Objective:** Create visualization dashboards for analysis and insights into the workforce's absence.

-**Results** What we noticed was that workers are more likely to take a leave of absence on a Monday, especially during the Spring time.
+**Results** What we noticed was that workers are more likely to take a leave of absence on a Monday, especially during the springtime.
 Most of whom are junior position staff members.
 However, this can be due to the higher number of junior positions as compared to middle and senior management positions.
 HR should be prepared for a shortage in staff during this time and prepare accordingly.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Bike Rental Store Dashboard